-Files can be uploaded as private (internal), giving access to only firm employees and admins.
-A private file is indicated with a lock icon to the right of the file name.
-Manually uploaded files are marked private by default.
-Contacts and Accounts ...
+Files can be uploaded as Firm Only, giving access to only firm employees and admins.
+A Firm Only file is indicated with a lock icon to the right of the file name.
+Manually uploaded files have the option to mark files uploaded as Firm Only.
+See below. ...

 How to Share Files in Bulk

 Click on the Files page.
 Check the box to the left of any file you'd like to share.
-Pro-Tip: Filter by All Files > Private File to narrow down your search.
+Pro-Tip: Filter by All Files > Firm Only Files to narrow down your search.
 Scroll to the bottom of the page and click the share icon.
 In the To field, select the ...

 File Access Breakdown

-To Dos & Notes: Any file attached to a To Do task or Note is private.
+To Dos & Notes: Any file attached to a To Do task or Note is for firm viewing only.
 Clients cannot see these files.
-Private (internal): Any files marked private (indicated by a lock icon next to the file name) can only be seen by firm employees and admins.
-The ...
+Firm Only (internal): Any files marked firm only (indicated by a lock icon next to the file name) can only be seen by firm employees ...

 How to Use File Filters

 Use the filters at the top of the Files page to quickly narrow down the file section.
-Here's a breakdown of the filters: All Files: Filter between Firm Uploads, Client Uploads, and Private Files.
+Here's a breakdown of the filters: All Files: Filter between Firm Uploads, Client Uploads, and Firm Only Files.
 Sources: Filter between Message, Note (internal), ...